seancfoley/IPAddress/ipaddress.md

 parseHostSubnet(hostFormats)
 ```
 Note that the parsing code is the same for subnets as addresses.
-The additional call to assign the prefix corresponding to a single block (`[Aa]ssignPrefixForSingleBlock`) simply ensures a consistent prefix length in the final result.
+The additional call to assign the prefix corresponding to a single block (`assignPrefixForSingleBlock`) simply ensures a consistent prefix length in the final result.

 Output from both the Java and Go code:
 ```
-ffff::/104
-ffff::/104
 ffff::/104
 ffff::/104
 ffff::/104